 Help your users find what they need quickly to satisfy their needs and drive conversion rates.
-There are a number of search strategies you can integrate within your app such as barcode scanning and keyword search.
+There are a number of search strategies you can integrate into your app such as barcode scanning and keyword search.
 Providing users with a search option and filters to guide them directly to what they’re looking for will significantly increase conversion rates.
-The purpose of this method is to help users find exactly what they’re looking for so it’s important that the search integration doesn’t filter down to 0 results.
+The purpose of this method is to help users find exactly what they’re looking for so it’s important that the search integration doesn’t filter down to zero results.

-Many apps ask for credit card information when there isn’t an e-commerce function integrated into the app, and the same goes with photo gallery permissions with no explicit need for it.
+Many users will download an app only to be overwhelmed with a long list of permissions waiting to be accepted before they can use the app.
+Permissions can include asking for credit card information when there isn’t an e-commerce function integrated into an app or access to your photo gallery with no explicit need for it.
 This correlates directly with the level of trust and comfort that users feel when using a mobile app, affecting overall brand loyalty.
 Make sure you provide transparent permission policies and allow your users to control how their personal information is shared within a mobile app.

 By clearly outlining your business policies and practices, your users will feel more secure accepting permissions.
 Include direct links to your privacy regulations page, particularly for a retail app.
 Reinforce credibility by displaying trusted badges of security, especially when users are trusting your brand with their personal and financial information.

 Gesturization involves the actions users make while interacting with your app such as pinching, swiping, and scrolling.
-For example, swipe gestures now facilitate actions such as “share” and “delete”.
+For example, swipe gestures now facilitate actions such as “share” and “delete.”
 Knowing how your users behave is crucial for gesturization in order to understand what actions they’re familiar with.
 This way, users will feel more comfortable with your app, making the onboarding process much easier.

-Taking it a step further, including the user’s name on screen and in messaging is an easy and effective way to personalize.
-Be sure to only display hyper-relevant content to each individual user for best results.
+Taking it a step further, including the user’s name on the screen and in messaging is an easy and effective way to personalize.
+Be sure to only display hyper-relevant content to each individual user for the best results.
 Implementing too many push notifications or pushing irrelevant content will most likely irritate the user.

 Creating an optimized mobile app user experience involves many elements that work systematically to satisfy users while also meeting business goals.
 An optimal UX requires an innovative shift away from conventional practices towards a mobile-specific way of thinking.
-With smaller screens, variations of device capabilities, and changing user behaviors, mobile UX holds many opportunities for advancements.
-These 10 considerations will help you shape the ultimate mobile UX within the context of a user-centered approach.
+With smaller screens, variations of device capabilities, and changing user behaviors, mobile UX holds many opportunities for advancement.
+These ten considerations will help you shape the ultimate mobile UX within the context of a user-centered approach.